 I delight in wonky lines, organic shapes, whimsy and playfulness.
 Oh, and tea.

 I am largely self-taught as a visual artist.
 Straight out of school I completed a Bachelor Of Education with a double major in Dance and Photography.
-Whilst freelancing as a dancer and choreographer for a few years I became increasingly interested in other art forms as a means of expression. l completed a Masters Degree in Art Therapy and, with every intention of becoming a practitioner, I was unexpectedly struck and fell deeply and passionately in love with the art-making process and my life took a sharp turn.
-It was like an awakening.
+Whilst freelancing as a dancer and choreographer for a few years I became increasingly interested in other art forms as a means of expression. l completed a Masters Degree in Art Therapy and, with every intention of becoming a practitioner, I became deeply curious and engaged in my own art-making process.
 My muse emerged and I began to draw, paint and create furiously and prolifically.
 I felt alive and energised.
 I was open to possibilities and enchanted by what emerged.(You can read more in the Bio over here).

 I feel like the work that we do is our legacy.
 My creative practice spans more than 20 years.
 I have set up and run creative businesses in that time, worked for myself and others as an artist and designer, run workshops and classes that support others in their creative journey, and now that my children are a bit older I feel that it is time for me to take my work to a wider audience…..that’s you!

 If you like what you see pop your details in the box below to receive newsletter updates, notice of upcoming events and exhibitions and lots of other stuff I know you’ll find inspiring.